Contact Lens Fitting

 Interested in contacts?

+If you already wear contacts, it’s required to have a contact lens fitting every year to renew your prescription.
 A contact lens exam includes a set of diagnostic, or trial lenses that you can try our for a few days before committing to purchasing contacts.
-The fitting also covers any additional follow-up appoints that are needed.
+The fitting also covers 3 additional follow-up appointments.

 Types of Contacts